-Entry Level Learning Outcome Supporting Experience Competencies To obtain Civil Litigation Practice Rights an applicant must: The applicant will need to provide evidence of: disclosure, evidence (both of fact and expert evidence), interim applications, costs, judgments, enforcement, appeals and professional conduct issues.
+Entry Level Competencies Learning Outcome To obtain Civil Litigation Practice Supporting Experience The applicant will need to provide evidence of: Rights an applicant must: disclosure, evidence (both of fact and expert evidence), interim applications, costs, judgments, enforcement, appeals and professional conduct issues.
 ENTRY SKILLS Client care Demonstrate knowledge and understanding of the role of client interviewing and negotiation in legal practice Where the applicant does not hold the relevant CILEx Level 6 Legal Research or Client Care (or equivalent) qualification, they should provide a portfolio of evidence and a logbook which demonstrates how they meet each of the outcomes set out below in accordance with the Portfolio Guidelines Examples will be drawn from a range of cases from the applicant's case load.
 Explain what is understood by successful client interviewing Demonstrate interviews which they consider to be successful and identify what made them successful Explain what is understood by negotiation and its importance in legal practice, including identification of a number of types of negotiation and the importance of preparation in successful negotiation.
-Identify a number of media through which negotiation can take place Provide examples of the following which have been overcome in a negotiation situation: The use of different types of negotiation using different media A situation in which preparation for negotiation was central to success A situation in which communication barriers were overcome for a successful outcome Use of persuasion to achieve a successful outcome.
-Demonstrate good practice in legal writing Provide evidence of legal writing which demonstrates their understanding of the following key areas of good practice: Accurate, succinct, complete and precise writing Awareness of the need to use'plain English' and writing using correct grammar and spelling Legal English is used only when necessary and is appropriately explained Judicious use of structure to clearly and logically set out information The synthesis of a variety of sources to provide advice to the client Use of appropriate communication, including use of appropriate tone and style, to sensitively manage client expectations.
+Identify a number of media through which negotiation can take place Provide examples of the following which have been overcome in a negotiation situation: The use of different types of negotiation using different media A situation in which preparation for negotiation was central to success A situation in which communication barriers were overcome for a successful outcome.
+Demonstrate good practice in legal writing Provide evidence of legal writing which demonstrates their understanding of the following key areas of good practice: • Accurate, succinct, complete and precise writing • Awareness of the need to use 'plain English' and writing using correct grammar and spelling • Legal English is used only when necessary and is appropriately explained • Judicious use of structure to clearly and logically set out information • The synthesis of a variety of sources to provide advice to the client • Use of appropriate communication, including use of appropriate tone and style, to sensitively manage client expectations.